I'm troubled by bright lighting and glare, what can I do?

 If you don't have an eye condition and you or someone you care for:

-- has suddenly become light sensitive over the last few days, seek immediate medical advice.
+- have suddenly become light sensitive over the last few days, seek immediate medical advice.
 Light sensitivity can be a symptom of conditions such as meningitis.

-- has become troubled by bright light recently, visit your optometrist (optician) for an eye examination to find out if there is any particular cause of the problem.
+- have become troubled by bright light recently, visit your optometrist (optician) for an eye examination to find out if there is any particular cause of the problem.

 Did this answer your question?